yuxki/vim-quickw/README.md

 ## Options
 ### g:quickw_word_pattern
-The words are mapped to the keys when matched this pattern.
+The pattern that is used to match the words.

 Default:
 ```